Defining Ricoh PDF printer objects

 - Click OK.

-- Ricoh ProcessDirector creates a separate Java virtual machine to run Ricoh PDF printers.
+- Ricoh ProcessDirector creates a separate Java virtual machine on the Linux secondary server or the application server to run Ricoh PDF printers.
 Some computer security software notifies users when Java virtual machines are created.

 - Use the Data stream to send property to choose whether to send PDF files and JDF job tickets or to send PostScript